adeebalomar/portfolio/README.md

 # Welcome to Adeeb Alomar's Portfolio!
 [Visit My Portfolio](https://www.alomarportfolio.com)

+# To view my Orthopaedic research code, please click on the research-code.R file"

 ## Here you will find different sections that showcase my ArtWork, Research Posters, and code snippets.
 Just scroll through and click through the different sections.

 ###